Ariana Grande Poses Seductively In Black Lace Lingerie For Steamy Staircase Snap

 "This photo is my favorite photo of all time.
 You are simply stunning and gorgeous.
 Looking great as always Ms. Grande," a fourth person commented.

-The singer isn’t one to be shy in front of the camera.
-She’s often seen rocking racy looks that cling to her flawless figure and emphasize all of her curves.
+The singer isn't one to be shy in front of the camera.
+She often rocks racy looks that cling to her flawless figure and emphasize all of her curves.

-As previously reported by The Inquisitr, Ariana recently got the pulses of her followers racing when she sported a stunning purple turtleneck dress that featured a ruched top and long sleeves.
+As reported by The Inquisitr, Ariana recently got the pulses of her followers racing when she sported a stunning purple turtleneck dress that featured a ruched top and long sleeves.
 That post also proved to be a popular one among her followers.
-To date, it’s raked in more than 7 million likes and over 34,000 comments.
+To date, it's raked in more than 7 million likes and over 34,000 comments.